 Scholarly Commons Citation

 Mather, Brett Douglas, "Estimation of Air Flow Angles Derived from an Inertial Navigation System" (2010).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 134.